danielatrivella/NP3_MS_Workflow/README.md

     - *\-o, \-\-output_path* \<path\>       : path to the final output data folder, inside the 'outs' directory of the clustering result folder.
 It should contain the 'mgf' folder and the 'count_tables' folder with the peak area and spectra count tables in CSV files.
 The job name will be extracted from here
     - *\-y, \-\-processed_data_dir* \<path\>  : the path to the folder inside the raw data folder where the pre-processed data (MGFs) were stored.

 - **tremolo** [options] : Step 6: (for Unix OS and positive ion mode only) This command runs the tremolo tool, used for spectra matching against In-Silico predicted MS/MS spectrum of Natural Products Database (ISDB) from the UNPD (Universal Natural Products Database).
+It also includes origin and class information of the compounds from NPClassifier, NPAtlas and ClassyFire.
     - List of mandatory options:
     - *\-o, \-\-output_path* <path>   :     path to where the spectral library search results will be stored
     - *\-g, \-\-mgf* <file>       :      path to the input MGF file with the MS/MS spectra data to be searched and identified